Definition of Key Terms

 In the typical scenario, your brother or sister will be outside the U.S. and will apply for the Green Card at a U.S. consulate in his or her country of residence.
 Already have an Approved Immigrant Petition?
 Immigration Direct offers valuable information about the Immigrant Visa Process and Interview.
 Click here to get our Immigrant Visa e-kit, which provides an easy-to-understand overview of the Immigrant Visa process from start to finish.
 Click here to get our DVD, with important tips on preparing for the Immigrant Visa Interview.

 In the less common scenario, the Green Card application is made with USCIS after your brother or sister has entered the U.S in some other visa status.
 Interested in learning about visa options?
-Click here to find out about the F-1 Student visa.
 Get more information on the J-1 Exchange Visitor visa process.
 Learn the requirements to qualify for H-1B visa status.
 Click here to find out more about L-1 visas for inter-company transfers.
 Click here to find out what it takes to qualify as a Treaty Investor.

 Before your brother or sister can apply for the Green Card, two things must have happened.
 First, the I-130 Immigrant Petition must have been approved.
 Second, your brother or sister’s Priority Date must be current.
 Already have an Approved Immigrant Petition?
 Click here to find out if your Priority Date is current so that you can proceed to the next step.